Preserve Lamorinda Open Space

-Moraga’s open-space protection policies were put to the test recently when the Rancho Laguna II proposal came before the Town Council in 2011.
-The Council proceeded to approve 27 houses in officially designated “open space” along Rheem Blvd.’s “protected” scenic corridor.
-(You may have seen the large story poles along Rheem Blvd. between Moraga Rd. and St. Mary’s Rd. mocking up some of the approved houses.)
+Moraga’s open-space protection policies were put to the test in 2011 when the Rancho Laguna II proposal came before the Town Council.
+The Council approved 27 houses in designated “open space” along Rheem Blvd.’s “protected” scenic corridor.
+(You’ve likely seen the massive grading operations taking place along Rheem Blvd. between Moraga Rd. and St. Mary’s Rd.)
 Over 358,000 cubic yards of soil will be moved and a ~1,500-foot stretch of the ridgeline has been cut to make way for a road and houses.
 Is this real protection?

 Rancho Laguna II is not an isolated project.
 Under existing regulations, 167 future houses have already been approved on open hills & ridgeline areas, and another 367 are either proposed or could be allowed under current zoning densities.
 In addition, 673 new downtown or in-fill units are approved or possible, so that Moraga faces up to 1,207 additional residences--a potential 21% increase in Moraga’s total housing1--in coming years.
-Some of this future development is already irreversible, but the upcoming hearing will address remaining open space we can still protect with good planning policies.
+Some of this future development is already irreversible, but the upcoming hearings will address remaining open space we can still protect with good planning policies.

 |MORAGA'S APPROVED AND POTENTIAL HOUSING UNITS:|